1942 Nebraska Cornhuskers football team

 The 1942 Nebraska Cornhuskers football team was an American football team that represented the University of Nebraska in the Big Six Conference during the 1942 college football season.
-In its first season under head coach Glenn Presnell, the team compiled a 3–7 record (3–2 against conference opponents), finished third in the Big Six, and was outscored by a total of 158 to 55.
+In its only season under head coach Glenn Presnell, the team compiled a 3–7 record (3–2 against conference opponents), finished third in the Big Six, and was outscored by a total of 158 to 55.

 Nebraska was ranked at No. 102 (out of 590 college and military teams) in the final rankings under the Litkenhous Difference by Score System for 1942.

 The team played its home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

-Former assistant coach Glenn Presnell was promoted to the top spot after the departure of Lawrence Mcceney "Biff" Jones, who was recalled to active military duty when the United States was drawn into World War II following Japan's attack on Pearl Harbor.
-Wartime conditions had drastically altered life across the nation, with travel restrictions, blackouts, and rationing.
-Football teams were made threadbare by the mass induction and volunteer enlistment of young men into the armed services.
-It was against this backdrop, and with a roster that included at least two players recovering from broken legs sustained in the previous year, that a new head coach would attempt to carry a Nebraska team still reeling over the disappointing 1941 season that saw a new record set for consecutive losses at five straight.
+Assistant coach Glenn Presnell was named acting football coach for the 1942 season after Biff Jones was recalled to active military service and was appointed athletic director at the United States Military Academy.